Nay_ho_tze's Medicine Musings

 She vehemently refused money for the doll -

-‘she is a gift’ i was told from a whole new layer of now-offended impatience
+‘she is a gift’ i was told from a whole new layer of impatience

-that i did not already recognize the gift …
+that i had not already recognized the gift …

 my signature fragrance at the time.

-(it's a uniquely delectable light and airy floral ... i don’t know if it’s even still available)
+(a uniquely delectable light and airy floral. i don’t know if it’s even still available)

 In the months that followed, being unable to shake the feeling of utter dissatisfaction

-with how the whole exchange between the Princess and myself went down --
+with how the whole exchange went down --

-that my honesty had been so completely misunderstood,
+that my honesty had been so completely misinterpretted,

 and that i had been seen by her as denying those with whom i longed to be --